henrik-makeri/Website-FileConverter/README.md

 # Website-FileConverter
-Simple website that converts file types into other file types.
+Simple website that converts file formats into other file formats.